Public Projects with Preferences and Predictions: Introduction

-In this paper, we will propose a mechanism that aggregates both preferences and predictions to make a group decision.
-For quantitative results, we consider monetary mechanisms and assume quasilinear utility, seeking social welfare guarantees.
-Each participant $i$ has a value $v_k^i \geq 0$ for each project $k$, with $V_k = \sum_i v_k^i$.
-Meanwhile, project $k$ has some unknown expected \emph{external welfare impact} $B_k$, a function of participants' private information.
-We seek to elicit the preferences $\{v_k^i\}$ and information $\{B_k\}$ and maximize social welfare, $\arg\max_k (V_k + B_k)$.
-The \emph{Synthetic Players Quadratic Transfers Mechanism with Predictions (SQUAP)} begins with an information aggregation phase, such as a prediction market or a wagering mechanism, to elicit $\{B_k\}$.
-Then, it uses a ``voting'' stage, based on the recently-introduced \emph{Quadratic Transfers Mechanism} discussed below, to elicit preferences and select an alternative.
-The mechanism is practical and budget-balanced.
-Unfortunately, it is naturally also very difficult to analyze strategically.
-However, by adding some assumptions on the designer's knowledge, we can obtain a less-practical variant we call Impractical SQUAP.
-Then we can prove the following bound on the Price of Anarchy, or worst-case equilibrium ratio of the mechanism's welfare to optimal-achievable welfare. \begin{theorem*}[Main result, informal] In Impractical SQUAP, using either a prediction market or wagering mechanism, for two alternatives,
+The \emph{Synthetic players QUAdratic transfer mechanism with Predictions (SQUAP)} begins with an information aggregation phase, which may be a wagering mechanism or a prediction market, to elicit $B_k^*$ for each $k$.
+Then, it uses a ``voting'' stage, based on the recently-introduced \emph{Quadratic Transfers Mechanism (QTM)} discussed below, to elicit preferences and select an alternative.
+We obtain the following result on the \emph{Price of Anarchy} (the worst-case ratio between social welfare achieved by (1) an equilibrium of the mechanism and (2) the best alternative): \begin{theorem*}[Main result, informal] In SQUAP, for the correct choice of parameters, for $m=2$ alternatives,

-where the \emph{spread} $T = \frac{\text{total welfare}}{\text{maximum individual value}}$ measures the size of the game. \end{theorem*} More formally, $T = \frac{\arg\max_k (V_k + B_k)}{\max_{i,k} v_k^i}$, the ratio of first-best welfare to the largest individual value.
-As the total welfare grows large relative to the maximium influence of any one person's preference, the Price of Anarchy tends to one.
-This result proves that it is possible to align incentives when strategic agents are both forecasters and decisionmakers.
-We view the impractical mechanism's welfare guarantee as strong evidence for the welfare of our main proposed mechanism.
+where the \emph{spread} $T = \frac{\text{total welfare}}{\text{maximum individual value}}$ measures the size of the game. \end{theorem*} More formally, $T = \frac{\max_k (V_k + B_k^*)}{\max_{i,k} v_k^i}$, the ratio of first-best welfare to the largest individual value.
+Thus, as the total welfare grows large relative to the maximum influence of any one person's preference, the Price of Anarchy tends to one.
+For the case of $m \geq 3$ alternatives, we also obtain general results for SQUAP as a function of the Quadratic Transfer Mechanism's Price of Anarchy, which is an open problem to fully analyze. \citet{Eguia23} obtain a Price of Anarchy asymptotically tending to $1$ for QTM for $m \geq 3$ under some assumptions, which implies via our results the same guarantee for SQUAP.